Generic Name: complement C1 esterase inhibitor (KOM ple ment C1 ES ter ase in HIB it or)

 What is Haegarda?

-Haegarda is a man-made form of a protein that occurs naturally in the blood stream and helps control swelling in the body.
+Haegarda is a man-made form of a protein in blood that helps control swelling in the body.
 People with a condition called hereditary angioedema do not have enough of this protein.
 Hereditary angioedema can cause attacks of swelling and symptoms such as stomach problems or trouble breathing.

 Haegarda may also be used for purposes not listed in this medication guide.